Bachelor of Science (B.S.)Program Website

 entire sports industry in the U.S. is $539.7 billion dollars and the estimated

 size of the global sports industry being $1.3 trillion dollars.
 Getting these

 desired careers in the sport industry requires three things a solid academic

 Tech provides students excellent opportunities in all three areas.

 The sport management program at WVU Tech offers a multidisciplinary curriculum which allows students to take a variety of sport discipline courses in addition to accounting, business management and communications.
 The program offers many different subjects incorporated into sport management, such as administration of sport, finance of sport, law in sport and ethics.

 During his goal keeper career on the WVU Tech men’s soccer team, Dunn earned USCAA 1st team all American and MSC player of the week (twice).
 In 2013, John was selected for the SHAPE America Major of the Year award representing WVU Tech.
 After earning his degree at Tech, John completed a master’s of science in Sport Administration–Compliance at Western Kentucky University in 2016.
-Now he's back at his alma mater, working as head coach of the WVU Tech men's soccer team.

 Sierrah is the assistant women’s soccer coach at WVU Tech.Soto was a member of the WVU Tech women’s soccer team and was captain her junior/senior year before graduating in 2015.
 Now, she's helping WVU Tech build a phenomenal team while seeking her master’s degree in Athletic Coaching Education at WVU.

 Our program prepares students to work behind-the-scenes of the sport industry, one of the fastest growing industries in the U.S.

 We equip students with skills like management and leadership, sport marketing and finance, critical thinking and problem solving.
 By melding innovative courses with professional development, the program trains students for a variety of professional management positions.